-Part II of the SQ which relates to 'Engaging in Prescribed Activities' refers to the list of prescribed activities provided in Part 2 of First Schedule of FIAMLA.
+Part II of the SQ which relates to 'Engaging in Prescribed Activities' refers to the list of prescribed activities provided in 2 of Schedule 1 of the FIAMLA.
 It is important that Law Firms fill in this particular section properly as this will help to determine if a Law Firm is engaged in prescribed activities or not.

-Once the SQs are received at the level of the Supervisory Body, the Law Firm is given a risk score/rating and this determines the priority of the type of inspection.
+Once the SQs are received at the level of the Supervisory Body, the Law Firm is given a risk score and this determined the priority of the onsite inspections.

-A supervisory cycle has also been devised for the licensees carrying out the prescribed activities and this it is reviewed annually.
+A supervisory cycle has also been devised for the licensees carrying out the prescribed activities and this supervisory cycle is reviewed annually.

-2 s.19J.
-Request for information: (1)A regulatory body may, in the discharge of its functions under this Act, require a member falling under its purview to furnish it with any information and produce any record or document within such time and at such place as it may determine The section below is an extract of the Guidelines which can be found on the AGO's website and highlights the instances where a Law Firm is deemed to be engaging in prescribed activities.
+The section below is an extract of the Guideline which can be found on the AGO's website and highlights the instances where a Law Firm is deemed to be engaging in prescribed activities.

 'This guideline is addressed to the following: